 Solar tax credit FAQ

-For example, if you owe $1,500 in taxes and your tax credit totals $2,000, then the amount you owe will be subtracted from the tax credit, and the remaining $500 will be credited to your taxes the following year.
+For example, if you owe $1,500 in taxes and your tax credit totals $2,000, then the amount you owe is subtracted from the tax credit, and the remaining $500 will be credited to your taxes the following year.
 This is sometimes called “rolling over.”

-- The residential tax credit does not allow you to claim solar installation costs on a rental property.
-However, there are some important caveats to take into consideration when determining whether or not a solar tax credit can be applied.
+The residential tax credit does not allow you to claim solar installation costs on a rental property.
+However, there are some important caveats to take into consideration when determining whether a solar tax credit can be applied.

 Individuals can claim the solar tax credit if they live in the house for part of the year and use the house as a rental when they're not present.
 If the house is a vacation home, for example, and the homeowner lives in the house 25% of the year, they can claim 25% of the credit.

 Rental properties may also qualify under Section 48 as a business tax credit.
 Again, it's important to work with a tax professional to determine eligibility for your solar system.
 Your advisor can help you determine if your property qualifies you for a tax credit and the best way to apply the credit to your annual taxes.